How to Hire Freelance Writers that Magnify Your Inbound Marketing Results

 - Your goals as a business and goals related to your content efforts

 Strong relationships with writers certainly don’t appear overnight, and they don’t grow without some upfront investment.
+If you’re hoping to kick-start this freelancer-company relationship, we’ve got you covered.

 In this chapter, we’ll dive into some best practices for building a relationship with your new freelance writer.
 Follow these steps and you’ll be on your way to receiving great content.